Skip to Main Content

 What about regulatory compliance?

-We ensure compliance with Peruvian occupational safety law (Ley 29783) requirements for film production, including risk documentation, safety briefings, incident reporting to SUNAFIL (Superintendencia Nacional de Fiscalización Laboral), and coordination with relevant local authorities.
+We keep you compliant with Peruvian occupational safety law (Ley 29783) for film production.
+This covers risk records, safety briefings, incident reports to SUNAFIL (Superintendencia Nacional de Fiscalización Laboral), and planning with the relevant local authorities.

 Do you provide safety training?